neonevm/neon-evm.docs/docs/token_transferring/neonpass_usage.md

 ## Transfer tokens with NeonPass

-### Step 1: Set up wallet
+### Step 1: Set up wallets

 1.1 Navigate to [NeonPass](https://neonpass.live/).

 1.2 Add your required Neon EVM network in your EVM-compatible wallet through [chainlist.org/chain/245022934](https://chainlist.org/?chain=245022934&search=Neon+EVM&testnets=true).

+> For further help, see our [wallet setup walkthrough](/docs/wallet/metamask_setup).

 ### Step 2: Connect wallets to NeonPass

 :::tip

-Remember to use a browser to which your both your Solana- and EVM-compatible wallets are attached.
+Remember to use a browser to which both your Solana- and EVM-compatible wallets are attached.

 :::

 <img src={image1} width="450" style={{ display: 'block', margin: '10px auto' }} />

 2.1 Click **Connect Wallet** to connect your Solana-compatible wallet to NeonPass.
-Follow the login procedure in your wallet's popup window and ensure it is connected to the network you require (e.g. Mainnet).
+Follow the login procedure in your wallet's popup window and ensure it's connected to the network you require (e.g. Mainnet).

 :::tip